 “A point of view can be a dangerous luxury when substituted for insight and understanding.” – Marshall McLuhan

 Rather than blindly going into a social venture or following the loudest voice, we should use data to question, inform and shape decision-making.
 The cost of failure is high in the social sector, so we have to use methodologies, such as lean startup, to get a head start on success.

 This requires a mindset of discipline.

 “Data should never be the master; it should be the servant.” – Suzanne Smith

 I find myself saying this a lot lately.
-Because data is so easy to find and so fun to review in the beginning, it can also be a trap.
+Because data is so easy to find and so fun to review in the beginning, it can become a trap.
 I am reminded of a business school professor who once told me, “There is no such thing as perfect information.”
 Sometimes you have to resist the temptation to keep reviewing data and see it merely as a tool to point you in the right direction to get started.
 Then, use experience as a guide as you continue to monitor your journey.